Torontos Top 5 Conscious Community Spaces

 Corporate packages and wellness workshops are also available.
 Sitting right outside Toronto’s financial district, Hoame is ideal for those in the corporate world who wish to invest some quiet time into themselves and rejuvenate their minds and bodies.

 Being the first of its kind to enter Toronto, FLOAT is a new alrernative therapy which is commonly known as 'floating' or sensory deprivation.
-FLOAT is a beautiful, spa-like space loacted on the outskirts of Queen West.
+FLOAT Toronto is a beautiful, spa-like space loacted on the outskirts of Queen West.

 Sensory deprivation tanks are available to guests to indluge in 30min-2 hour float times.
 These 7-7ft tanks are filled 900lbs of Epsom salts which allows users to physically float in these tanks.
 The silent, dark and gravityless tanks offers an extremely relaxing and meditative experience, encouraging healing and relaxation.
 Showers are available in each of the FLOAT rooms, with organic body lotions and wash's for post-float.